 My Intervention With Myself

-As a blogger, I get a lot of visibility into other blogs.
 I like reading articles about health, nutrition, and fitness.
-Time and time again, I would see recipes and articles covering the full spectrum of gluten-free, vegan, Paleo, AutoImmune Protocol (AIP), GAPS, and Wahls diets.
+Time and time again, I would see recipes and articles covering the full spectrum of gluten-free, vegan, Paleo, Autoimmune Protocol (AIP), GAPS, and Wahls diets.
 “These people either have some kind of disease or are one of those weird uber healthy people,” I thought.
 “What’s wrong with enjoying food?
 What’s wrong with a little moderation?
 How do these people survive outside of the bubble in their home?
 How do they go to parties?
 How do they go out to dinner?
 Why would they ever want to do that to themselves or their families?”

 The exposure finally wore me down, melted my walls of ignorance, and opened my eyes.
 I started reading for education instead of judgment.
 I realized that I was one of those people.
 I conducted an intervention with myself.